CJB-2702/Armada-PBMS/phase_1/PHASE1_STATUS.md

 - ✅ Complete core database foundation
 - ✅ Working build system
 - ✅ Initial data seeded
-- ✅ System and admin users created
+- ✅ Admin user (ID: 1) and system user (ID: 2) created
 - ✅ Audit trail functionality
 - ✅ Scalable architecture for future phases
+- ✅ Fully passing test suite with no warnings or errors

 The system is ready for Phase 2 implementation and can be extended with additional features as needed.